 Ach!
 Einmal dort an Suniums Küste möcht

 Ich landen, deine Säulen, Olympion!
-(M, 9-10)
+(M 9–10)

 Yet the poem thereby immediately shifts into the heroic tone once it recognizes the bygone status of this ancient world.
-Desiring to “land” at Sunium, which features several ruined temples, including the temple of Zeus (the “Olympion”) the speaker wishes to witness its “columns” before it too is consigned to oblivion:
+Desiring to “land” at Sunium, which features several ruined temples including the temple of Zeus (the “Olympion”), the speaker wishes to witness its “columns” before it too is consigned to oblivion:

 And soon, before the northern gale can